chaos-polymtl/lethe/doc/source/examples/incompressible-flow/2d-backward-facing-step/2d-backward-facing-step.rst

 .. image:: image/Reynolds100-zoom.png

 It is possible to notice that there seems to be a lot of diffusion past the step.
 This phenomenon is coherent with what is known of the Navier-Stokes equations: the diffusivity term is inversely proportional to the Reynolds number.
 Most importantly, a small eddy adjacent to the step is clearly observable.
 It is also visually noticeable that :math:`x_r \simeq 2.9` (:math:`x \simeq 17.9`).
-With the Python module Pyvista, raw simulation data can be extracted (from the .vtu files) and this data can be used to compute :math:`x_r` numerically.
+With the Python module `PyVista <https://docs.pyvista.org/>`_, raw simulation data can be extracted (from the .vtu files) and this data can be used to compute :math:`x_r` numerically.
 This can be calculated with the following equation.

 .. math::
 	\left[ \frac{du}{dy} \right]_{y=0} = 0